SAP/cf-cli-java-plugin/README.md

         Print vital statistics about the Java Virtual Machine running a Java application

      asprof (recent SapMachine only, supports --args)
         Run async-profiler commands passed to asprof via --args, copies files in the current folder.
 Don't use in combination with asprof-* commands.
-Downloads and deletes all files that are created in the current folder, use '--no-download' to prevent this
+Downloads and deletes all files that are created in the current folder, if not using 'start' asprof command, use '--no-download' to prevent this.

      asprof-start-cpu (recent SapMachine only)
         Start an async-profiler CPU-time profile recording on a running Java application